-- Mr. Leopoldo Beltran had a sister(a citizen of Mexico who spoke Spanish) who lived in Burnaby.
+- Mr. Leopoldo Beltran has a sister(a citizen of Mexico who spoke Spanish) who lived in Burnaby at the time of Lindsay’s murder.
 She now lives in California as does Leo.

 - “Investigators found no fingerprints, DNA or other physical evidence in the house.
 Buziak’s boyfriend, who found her dead at the house, and an ex-boyfriend have both been cleared by police.”

 - The suspect couple was described as being “Caucasian”.
-Note, not all Mexican’s are dark skinned for those that may imply the witnesses would have been able to ID a Mexican couple by their skin color.
-There are many Mexican’s who are light-skinned and could pass for “Caucasian”.
+Note: not all Mexican’s are dark skinned for those that may imply the witnesses would have been able to ID a Hispanic couple by their skin color.
+There are many Mexican’s who are light-skinned and could be mistaken for a “Caucasian”.
 The investigators know based on forensic evidence that there were only TWO other people in that house with Lindsay at the time of her murder.

-- ” Police have not been able to identify the couple, but investigators said they DO NOT BELIEVE THEY LIVE in Victoria.
+- ” Investigators said they DO NOT BELIEVE THEY LIVE in Victoria.”
 Saanich Police took the unusual step of appearing on an American news magazine show with hopes of generating tips.
 An international tip line has been set up as well as a local one.”